David Allan Coe: Outlaw years (1976–1982)

-By 1981, the outlaw country movement waned as the slicker 'urban cowboy' era took hold in country music, typified by the Johnny Lee hit "Lookin' for Love", which critic Kurt Wolff panned as an example of 'watered-down cowboy music'.
+By 1981, the outlaw country movement waned as the slicker "urban cowboy" era took hold in country music, typified by the Johnny Lee hit "Lookin' for Love", which critic Kurt Wolff panned as an example of "watered-down cowboy music".
 Coe was an important figure in the outlaw country genre, but judging by the sound of his recordings from this period, he had no interest in the trendy urban cowboy phase.
-Refusing to give into the flavor-of-the-month generic country 'talent', Coe stuck to what he knew and sharpened the edges.
+Refusing to give into the flavor-of-the-month generic country "talent", Coe stuck to what he knew and sharpened the edges.
 However, while scoring some moderate hits, mainstream success remained elusive.
-Coe's highest- charting single during this period was "Get a Little Dirt on Your Hands", a duet with Bill Anderson, which peaked at No. 45.
+Coe's highest-charting single during this period was "Get a Little Dirt on Your Hands", a duet with Bill Anderson, which peaked at number 45.
 As if aware of the compromises he had been making, Coe chose to close out his 1982 album D.A.C. with a suite of three songs that contained a short prologue: